We help individuals, churches, and agencies grow and sustain the ministries that are central to our Moravian faith.

 Libby studied accounting at Forsyth Technical Community College in Winston-Salem.
 She has a son, Ryan, who lives in Gastonia, NC with his wife, Jaime and six children; a daughter, Sara, who lives in Durham, NC with her husband, Ashton.
 Libby and her husband, Chip live in Winston-Salem, NC and enjoy spending time with family and working in their vegetable garden.

 Catherine joined the Foundation in January 2019.
 A native of Winston-Salem, she was previously employed at Old Salem Museums & Gardens.
 Catherine has a Bachelor of Arts degree from the University of North Carolina at Chapel Hill and a Master of Arts degree in Education from Wake Forest University.

-When she is not working for you at the Foundation, Catherine enjoys the arts, being in nature, and her book club.
+When she is not working for you at the Foundation, Catherine enjoys the arts, being in nature, and cooking.
 She also enjoys spending time with her husband Andrew, her two daughters Hannah and Hallie, and her dog Bella.

 Vince Holbrook, Director of Communication and Marketing

 Vince Holbrook became Director of Communication and Marketing in November 2017.
-He’s a career communications, marketing, and project management professional who spent significant time with Gilbarco Veeder-Root and Texas Instruments.
+He’s a career communications, marketing, and project management professional who spent significant time with Gilbarco Veeder-Root, Texas Instruments, American Tire Distributors, and Forsyth Technical Community College.
 Vince holds a Bachelor of Arts degree in Journalism from Morehead State University, Morehead, KY as well as a Master of Arts degree in Applied Communication from the University of North Carolina at Greensboro.

 Vince is a member of First Moravian Church in Greensboro, NC.
-He teaches public speaking and interpersonal communication at Forsyth Technical Community College and enjoys time with his wife, Susan, and two adult sons.
+He enjoys time with his wife, Susan, and two adult sons.